qbicsoftware/rmageddon-cli/README.md

 `Rmageddon`, a small command-line tool, that assists in the build of Docker container with specified version of R and a dedicated, version-defined package installation.
 Moreover, Rmageddon provides cookiecutter templates for the easy creation of docker environments for your R analysis.

-The container collection is hosted on a different GitHub repository: [R-container-lib](https://github.com/qbicsoftware/r-container-lib) .All containers there passed the linting and have been build with Rmageddon.
+The container collection is hosted on a different GitHub repository: [R-container-lib](https://github.com/qbicsoftware/r-container-lib).
+All containers there passed the linting and have been build with Rmageddon.

 The complete workflow for the creation of a new container for your R-analysis is depicted in the following image: